ai-boson/mcts/index.markdown

-In this tutorial we will be applying Monte Carlo Tree Search (MCTS) algorithm to the board game we developed.
+In this tutorial we will be explaining the Monte Carlo Tree Search algorithm and each part of the code.
+Recently we applied MCTS to develop our game.

 ![My helpful screenshot](/assets/400by400.png)